CHAMBLFERT - Fundamental Analysis: Financial Health & Valuation

 Back to ListFundamental Rating: 4.2

-💹 Valuation: The stock trades at a P/E of 9.22, well below the industry average of 18.5, indicating undervaluation.
-Book value of ₹241 gives a P/B of ~1.8, attractive relative to peers.
-PEG ratio of 1.22 suggests fair valuation but not deeply undervalued.
-Intrinsic value appears higher than current price, supporting accumulation.
+💹 Valuation: The stock trades at a P/E of 9.32, well below the industry average of 15.8, suggesting undervaluation.
+P/B ratio is ~1.8 (454/254), reasonable for the sector.
+PEG ratio of 0.40 highlights attractive growth potential relative to earnings.
+Intrinsic value appears higher than current price, offering margin of safety.

-🏢 Business Model: CHAMBLFERT operates in fertilizers, benefiting from agricultural demand and government support.
-Its competitive advantage lies in strong profitability, debt-free operations, and dividend yield of 2.28%.
-Institutional sentiment is mixed, with FII holdings down (-0.56%) but DII holdings up (+0.74%).
+🏢 Business Model: CHAMBLFERT operates in fertilizers and agrochemicals, benefiting from agricultural demand and government support.
+Its competitive advantage lies in scale, efficient operations, and strong return metrics.
+However, profitability is sensitive to raw material costs and seasonal demand cycles.

 Positive